 These are all great for car rides.
 My six year old (and I) enjoy listening to them all: Brains On Science Podcast, The Show About Science, Tumble Science Podcasts, and Wow in the World from NPR.
 Free, fun, and educational!

-If you don’t already know about the delights of podcasts for kids, learn about: how to listen, where to find them, and some recommended best podcasts for kids at www.commonsensemedia.org/blog/20-podcasts-for-kids.
+If you don’t already know about the delights of podcasts for kids, learn about: how to listen, where to find them, and my recommended best podcasts for kids, and read more reviews at www.commonsensemedia.org/blog/20-podcasts-for-kids.

 Here is just a sampling of the STEM focused apps for kids.
 They’re all for kids age 4 – 7, and all rated 4 or 5 stars by Common Sense Media, which looks at age-appropriateness, educational quality, entertainment value, and how much emphasis is put on spending money on in app purchases.
 You can read reviews of all of them on Common Sense Media.
 I have added affiliate links for the ones my son (who’s almost 7) has played and enjoyed.